Top 14 Capacity Planning Software (Paid & Free) in 2025

 source: saviom

-9. Hub Planner – A Good Resource Capacity Planning Software
+9. Hub Planner – Good Resource Availability Planning Software

-Hub Planner is a resource management and scheduling software that provides capacity planning tools, resource tracking, and team collaboration capabilities.
+Hub Planner is a capacity planning and scheduling software with capacity planning tools, capacity tracking, and team collaboration capabilities, but could provide better project and task management.

 Key Features: